saudzahirr/recipes/README.md

 ## Usage

-1. Ensure that the recipe data file "recipes_data.txt" is present in the "Recipes" folder otherwise update the `file_path` variable in the `__main__.py` with the correct path to your recipes data file (By default it should be in "Recipes" folder).
+1. Ensure that the recipe data file "recipes_data.txt" is present in the "Recipes" folder otherwise update the `file_path` variable in the `__main__.py` with the correct path to your recipes data file.
 2. Ensure you have a recipes data file in the specified format.

    ```